(UPDATED July 5, 2017)

 It shows that despite the safeguards, some unauthorized targeting and querying can still happen, but also that the internal oversight mechanisms detected them afterwards, with the selectors involved being detasked, the non-compliant data being deleted and the analysts being counseled.

-(Edited after adding Greenwald's interpretation of Snowden's words and adding something about the non-compliance incidents.
-Also added an addendum about Snowden's authorities based upon a report by The Washington Post, and added some explanation about the back-door searches)
+(Edited after adding Greenwald's interpretation of Snowden's words and adding the non-compliance incidents.
+Also added an addendum about Snowden's authorities based upon a 2014 report by The Washington Post, and added an explanation about the back-door searches)